About the Program

 You may submit your answers in a recorded audio format.

-This year we are only collecting applications online.
-You have the option of submitting your application as a written format or recorded format using the integrated software within the application.
+This year we are collecting applications online and by post.
+When applying online, you have the option of submitting it in a written or recorded format using the integrated software within the application.

 If for any reason you have issues completing the application, please reach out to us at email@example.com.